A new Historical fiction book by acclaimed Irish author Nuala O'Connor

 'Incandescent characters and mellifluous prose' Lisa Carey

-The true story of a woman ahead of her time . . .
+A woman ahead of her time . . .

 In 1887, Isabel Bilton is the eldest of three daughters of a middle-class military family, growing up in a small garrison town.
 By 1891 she is the Countess of Clancarty, dubbed "the peasant countess" by the press, and a member of the Irish aristocracy.
 Becoming Belle is the story of the four years in between, of Belle's rapid ascent and the people that tried to tear her down.